MikeInnes/mikeinnes.github.io/_posts/2017-09-13-brainforth.md

 [42362] 6 1*
 ```

 The stack expands to `3`, `2`, `1`, and those values are then multiplied together in turn.
-The instruction `10` effectively track the number of multiplies that we need to carry out, so the `rstack` also expands on the left.
+The instruction `10` effectively tracks the number of multiplies that we need to carry out, so the `rstack` also expands on the left.
 You can see that our forth would be pretty crippled without the two stacks.
 I’m sure that you could prove this formally; pushdown automata are also only Turing complete if they have more than one stack available, and this is a very similar model.

 ## Array With Words